Memory hacks are important because … I mean, I was going to say … uhm.

 You may not have a chance to repeat everyone’s name if the initial introductions are done in a meeting.
 As you’re thinking how in the !@#% am I going to remember all these people’s names, everyone does the introduce-yourself-around-the-table thing and you’re like, oh crap, I’m already behind.

-Whip out a piece of a pen and paper.
+Whip out a pen and paper.
 Draw a rectangle in the middle.
 This is the table.
 Put an X for yourself, then as they go around the table introducing themselves, jot down their name, what they do, and some standout feature.
 PICK THE FIRST THING THAT COMES TO MIND.
 Don’t try to game this.
 Your mind is helping you out by noticing that Malcolm from logistics is wearing octagonal lenses.
 Just do it: Malcolm/Logistics/Octagonal glasses.